tlevine/dada.pink/disseminate/tu-delft.rst

 Things to do
 ==================
 The final version of this application includes private things like reference letters and an applicant number.
-These are in a private repository at `safe:git/delft-application`.
+These are in a private repository at ``safe:git/delft-application``.

-Inquisitive

-* Find out how to make sure that someone reads the invitation letter.
-* Find out whether an essay of less than 1,000 words is okay.
-* Ask a mail place about how they work.

 Digital